matthewcrews/ddd-with-fsharp/slides/index.md

 #### The Response

 Yes, this is annoying but it is also forcing us to deal with a very real possibility.
-Let's see if there is anything we can do about that...
+Let's see if there is anything we can do...

 ***